FREE delivery on orders over £50

 So, the greater the power, the greater the suction?
 Well, no, it’s not that simple and we’ll explain why.

-Let’s have a look at some of those specifications and explain exactly what they mean and whether they are key to an effective professional gutter clearing vacuum system.
+Let’s have a look at some of those specifications and explain exactly what they mean, and whether they are key, to an effective, professional gutter cleaning vacuum.